If you can't find answers to your questions below, email us and we'll add the info.

 If you have day tickets, arrival and departure times are:

-Saturday 13th June - 10am - midnight (unless you have a HFF Run ticket as well, in which case you'll be allowed on-site at 9am)
+Saturday 8th June - 10am - midnight (unless you are doing the HFF Run, in which case you'll be allowed on-site at 9am)

 Only bring what you can afford to lose.

 We would encourage you not to bring anything that would cause unnecessary rubbish.

 Remember when packing that glass is NOT allowed at the festival for safety reasons.

 Please clean up after yourself - we're only a small team and have plenty to be getting on with without having to clear-up after others...

 Remember when packing to come to the festival the following things that are not allowed.
 Your bag may be searched at the entrances.